garrettvernon115/Leux/README.md

-# Your Team Name Here
+# Team 9

-This is the team repository for <your team name here>
+This is the team repository for Team 9

 ## Project

 Project details follow.

 ### Project Name
-Your Project Name goes here
+Luex

 ### Project Description
-Describe the problem solved and/or what the project is doing
+An application for desktop and android that helps with impulse spending

 ## Team